-When we start a system of accumulation, we can plant the fruit species that we want, each in its appropriate stratum, however we need an external input, i.e., as the soil and the environment as a whole are not suitable to receive these species, we need to assist it with a "crutch", like organic fertilizer, lime, thermophosphate, rock powder, etc. Unlike conventional or organic farming, in syntropic agriculture this external aid will decrease with time, as we approach the system of abundance, because we are moving towards the flow of nature, where small changes generate large transformations.
-In this way, the species succeed over time, as we are pruning the entire system, accelerating this succession.
-As an example, we started an agroforest with vegetables (placenta I and II), secondary I, secondary II and climactic, with representatives in all strata.
-We harvested arugula, radish, coriander, mustard after only 30 or 40 days, then came the harvest of lettuce, broccoli, eggplant, yacon, cassava, sweet potatoes, pineapple, papaya, the vegetables say their goodbyes and the trees become established, emerging as the first shoots, the cecropia (secondary I, lives 10 to 20 years), immediately below it we have the Brazilian firetree (secondary II, lives for 30 to 50 years) and right below it growing much more slowly is the arara nut tree (Joanesia princeps) - System of abundance - which lives for over 80 years, all three are emerging, but each has a different life span.
-The Cecropia and Brazilian firetree belong to the system of accumulation, while the dandá is closest to the system of abundance.
-When we prune the cecropia, the Brazilian firetree stretches a little more under the influence of various factors: the vigorous pruning of the cecropia, which stimulates the other plants to grow too, the pruning material of the cecropia fertilizes everything around it, the largest entry of light increases the photosynthesis of the Brazilian firetree, if there was no Brazilian firetree, the cecropia would remain for longer, waiting for something to occupy its place, when the time comes for the Brazilian firetree begins to overtake the cecropia, and the cecropia says its goodbye, having fulfilled its function in the path to the climactic forest, now the Brazilian firetree occupies the top of the forest and underneath it the dandá is growing, each pruning that occurs in the Brazilian firetree repeats the cycle, increasing the entry of light, the induction of growth throughout the system, through the mycorrhizae and growth hormones, so the dandá grows and one day it overtakes the Brazilian firetree, this is a goodbye, because as an emerging tree it does not tolerate other trees in its crown, if there was no dandá, the Brazilian firetree would remain in the system until its full age and we would be stuck in an accumulation system.
+When we start a system of accumulation, we can plant the fruit species that we want, each in its appropriate stratum, however we need an external input, i.e., as the soil and the environment as a whole are not suitable to receive these species, we need to assist it with a "crutch", like organic fertilizer, lime, thermophosphate, rock powder, etc. Unlike conventional or organic farming, in syntropic agriculture this external aid will decrease with time, as we approach the system of abundance, because we are moving with the flow of nature, where small changes generate large transformations.
+In this way, the species succeed over time, because we are pruning the entire system, accelerating this succession.
+As an example, we started an agroforest with vegetables (placenta I and II), secondary I, secondary II and climax species, with representatives in all strata.
+We harvested rocket, radish, coriander, mustard after only 30 or 40 days, then came the harvest of lettuce, broccoli, eggplant, yacon, cassava, sweet potatoes, pineapple, papaya, the vegetables say their goodbyes and the trees become established, the first emergent to rise is the cecropia (secondary I, lives 10 to 20 years), immediately below it we have the Brazilian firetree (secondary II, lives for 30 to 50 years) and right below it growing much more slowly is the arara nut tree ((Joanesia princeps) system of abundance, lives for over 80 years), all three are emergents, but each has a different life span.
+The cecropia and Brazilian firetree belong to the system of accumulation, while the dandá is closest to the system of abundance.
+When we prune the cecropia, the Brazilian firetree grows a little more under the influence of various factors: the vigorous pruning of the cecropia, which stimulates the other plants to grow too, the pruning material of the cecropia fertilizes everything around it, the greater entry of light increases the photosynthesis of the Brazilian firetree, although if there were no Brazilian firetree, the cecropia would remain for longer, waiting for something to occupy its place, and then when the time comes for the Brazilian firetree to begin to overtake the cecropia, and the cecropia says its goodbye, having fulfilled its function in the path to the climactic forest, now the Brazilian firetree occupies the top of the forest and underneath it the dandá is growing, each pruning that occurs in the Brazilian firetree repeats the cycle, increasing the entry of light, the induction of growth throughout the system, through the mycorrhizae and growth hormones, so the dandá grows and one day it overtakes the Brazilian firetree, this is a goodbye, because as an emerging tree it does not tolerate other trees in its crown, if there was no dandá, the Brazilian firetree would remain in the system until its full age and we would be stuck in an accumulation system.
 Thanks to this management dynamic, we greatly accelerate the speed of change, of the phytophysiognomy, the characteristics of our forest.
-Remember: Syntropic agriculture is a disturbance, pruning, needed to drive the forest, so there is growth, sprouting, growth hormones in profusion, a rejuvenated, youthful system, with vitality.
-It is as if we are training a high performance athlete, always worked at his maximum power, and with an advantage: without doping, all natural.
+Remember: syntropic agriculture is a disturbance, pruning, a necessity to drive the forest, so there is growth, sprouting, growth hormones in profusion, a rejuvenated, youthful system, with vitality.
+It is as if we are training a high performance athlete, always worked at maximum power, and with an advantage: without doping, all natural.

 What we explain about these three emergent stratum species applies to the species in all the strata.
 The economic plants of each stratum can also contribute to the pruning, for example, in the cultivation of cocoa, according to Ernst, their pruning can reach 30% of what is pruned in the system.